vipertooth/Notes/Web App/MSSQL_training.md

 | Alice | is_the_best |
 | Bob | Str0ngP@ss! |

 We will be using a standard login page for this training.
-For the login page the logic of the query will be as follows.
+For the login page the logic of the database query will be as follows.
 ```
 SELECT * FROM Users_tb WHERE username = '$user' AND password = '$pass'
 ```